 Johnston Identifies Broadband Connectivity

 The City of Johnston, Iowa is one of the communities in the greater Des Moines area.
-Because of its proximity to Des Moines, the expectation was the City has good broadband.
+Because of its proximity to Des Moines, the expectation was the City has good broadband connectivity.
 City leadership had heard from citizens and businesses that there are some areas of the City that were well connected, but there are other parts of the City that have broadband issues.
 Their challenge was the City leaders did not know the scope or locations of broadband concerns.
 They were also contacted by a broadband company that was interested in overbuilding the City with fiber.
 City leaders needed to know the scope of broadband concerns and whether another provider would be expected to solve the broadband issues or if they needed to take some action and what steps they could take would have the greatest impact.

 To begin with, the City of Johnston needed data to better define connectivity in the City and to provide options for better broadband throughout the City.
 These steps included: